telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 to  disk exhaustion due to growing log files and exhaustion of other kind of recourses (file descriptors, sockets or threads)

-Another possible problems (not so common) are abnormal consumption of memory due to leaks and binary spontaneous binary corruption problems
+Another possible problem (not so common) is abnormal consumption of memory due to leaks and spontaneous binary corruption problems

 ### Diagnose disk exhaustion problem